Grades 7-12 FAQs

 What do students learn when they participate in the Teen Lures TV Newscast curriculum?

-Teen Lures Prevention teaches youngsters life skills in personal safety.
-Student anchors discuss how to distinguish between appropriate and inappropriate behavior, both offline and online, and how to recognize and avoid potentially dangerous behaviors, people and situations.
-Teens are encouraged to think critically, analyze situations and learn how to recognize and trust their gut instincts.
+Teen Lures Prevention teaches youngsters about healthy relationships and life skills in personal safety.
+Student anchors discuss how to distinguish between appropriate and inappropriate behavior, both offline and online, and how to recognize and avoid potentially unsafe behaviors, people and situations.
+Teens are encouraged to think critically, analyze situations and ask for help when needed.

-The innovative Teen Lures TV Newscast addresses personal safety issues facing today's teens.
+The innovative Teen Lures TV Newscast addresses personal safety issues facing today's teens, including bullying, harassment, dating violence, sexual assault and human trafficking.
 The student anchor-led Newscasts give teens a platform to discuss personal and digital boundaries, as well as protective choices that help ensure healthy relationships.
-By creating opportunities to have interactive class discussions about issues like peer pressure, abusive relationships, sexual assault and human trafficking, we can help keep teens healthy and safe.
+By creating opportunities to have interactive class discussions about issues like peer pressure, unhealthy relationships, sexual assault and human trafficking, we can help keep teens healthy and safe.

 What does the Teen Lures TV Newscast consist of?